Trump hails Kim, sees no need to resume U.S.-South Korea war games

 But Washington says North Korea must give up its nuclear weapons first.

-“We believe that denuclearisation has to take place before we get to other parts, and that’s been a part of our policy,” State Department spokeswoman Heather Nauert reiterated on Wednesday.
+“We believe that denuclearization has to take place before we get to other parts, and that’s been a part of our policy,” State Department spokeswoman Heather Nauert reiterated on Wednesday.

 U.S. officials say North Korean officials warned in a letter to Pompeo last week that talks with the United States risked falling apart.
 They now worry that Pyongyang may concentrate on trying to cut a separate deal with South Korea and in doing so driving a wedge between the U.S.-South Korea alliance.